-How to grow Dicentra (di-sen-tra)
+How to grow Dicentra Bleeding Heart.

 From the Greek di, two, kentron, a spur, referring to the two spurs on the petals (Fumariaceae).
 Hardy herbaceous perennials formerly known as Dielytra.
 Fibrous and tuberous rooted, they generally transplant badly because the roots are as brittle as glass.
 The flowers are pendant from arching stems, like lanterns hung along a cord.

-D. spectabilis, Chinaman’s breeches, bleeding-heart, lyre flower, 14-2 feet, flowers rose-red, May and June; var. alba, white, a garden hybrid (D. eximia x D. formosa), 9-12 inches has deep red flowers.
+D. spectabilis, Chinaman’s breeches, bleeding-heart, lyre flower, 1-2 feet, flowers rose-red, May and June; var. alba, white, a garden hybrid (D. eximia x D. formosa), 9-12 inches has deep red flowers.

 D. spectabilis is sometimes grown in pots and forced in a compost of equal parts of loam, peat and sand.
 The plants are kept frost free all winter and taken into a temperature of 55-65°F (13-18°C) during February and started into growth.
 Water, and feed moderately with a liquid feed once the buds begin to show.
 Forced plants should be planted out in the open ground after they have flowered